 Today, through her work as the founder of STOKLI and High Desert Table, Marianne shares her passion for seasonal and accessible cooking and ingredients.
 Her approach is through a lens of hospitality, exploring ways to celebrate food as utility, art, and connection.

-She cooks for private events and also writes a weekly food column for the Santa Fe New Mexican, sharing seasonal recipes and stories from life in the high desert.
-Marianne lives in Santa Fe with her husband, their two boys, and their adopted dog, Saturn.
+She cooks for private events, consults on a range of food projects, and writes a weekly column for the Santa Fe New Mexican, where she shares seasonal recipes alongside stories inspired by life in the high desert.
+Marianne lives in Santa Fe with her husband, their two sons, River and Fox, and their adopted dog, Saturn.